ACMatNYU/beginnerc/medium/README.md

 	return 0;
 }
 ```
 Implement the function `strstr()`.
 It takes 2 parameters: a _haystack_ string, and a _needle_ string.
 The function finds the first occurrence of the _needle_ string in the _haystack_ string, and returns a pointer to the location of this first occurrence.
-If _needle_ is not found in _haystack_, then the function should return a null point
+If _needle_ is not found in _haystack_, then the function should return a null pointer.